Jacobventer/Airbnb-Data-Mart/README.md

 # Airbnb-Data-Mart
-Data Base forr an Airbnb-like platform
+Data Base for an Airbnb-like platform
+ERM diagram
+SQL files to create tables